badjeff/zmk-input-processor-xyz/README.md

 ## What it does

 It packs both X and Y axis value set (two `int16_t`) from pointing device driver into one `uint32_t` (as Z axis value code) on split peripheral.
-Only 8 byte will be transmitted and  resurrect in central.
-Roughly, shall save up to 50% packet size of 2D coordication.
+Only 8 byte will be transmitted and  resurrected in central.
+Roughly, shall save up to 50% packet size of 2d coordination.

 ## Installation